 Ten Second Review of the Kia Ceed Sportswagon

-There's a lot to like about the third generation Kia Ceed, but those looking for more of the good stuff will be attracted to the now-larger Sportswagon estate model.
+There's a lot to like about the improved third generation Kia Ceed, but those looking for more of the good stuff will be attracted to the Sportswagon estate model.
 Offering 625-litres of luggage room with the rear seats upright, it's got space aplenty.
-Plus there's a new diesel engine, sharper looks, improved safety and updated media connectivity.
+Plus there's smarter looks, extra technology and stronger standards of safety equipment.

 The discipline of turning a family hatchback into a modest estate car doesn't seem, on the face of it, to be too taxing an assignment but look back at some of the designs we've been offered down the years and there have been some proper horror scenes, vehicles that look like normal hatches being mounted by an amorous propagator.
 Examples include the weirdly broken-backed Citroen BX estate and the unhappy looking Fiat Croma estate.

 The Ceed Sportswagon is a vehicle that builds on the hatchback's reputation for exceeding customer expectations.
-It's a Kia, so you might reasonably expect a few corners to be cut under the surface to make it that little bit more affordable, but check out the sophisticated multi link rear suspension and then look at the more rudimentary torsion beam rear ends of a Renault Megane Sport Tourer or a Vauxhall Astra Tourer Sports Tourer and consider who might have been making savings.
+It's a Kia, so you might reasonably expect a few corners to be cut under the surface to make it that little bit more affordable, but check out the sophisticated multi link rear suspension and there's little sign of cost saving.
 The ride has been developed on Europe's wide variety of road surfaces, remaining comfortable while giving drivers the confidence of tighter body control under cornering and stability at higher speeds.
-Some of this tuning happened in the UK to ensure the Ceed performs well on our unique roads.
+Some of this tuning happened in the UK to ensure this Ceed performs well on our unique roads.

 Design and Build

 Sharing near-identical dimensions to the five-door hatchback, this estate variant features a longer cargo area and rear overhang, plus a subtle tailgate spoiler.
-The rear overhang is extended by 115mm (now 1,070mm) compared to the previous model.
-At 4,600mm in overall length - 95mm longer than its predecessor - the new model offers significantly more cargo space.
-To be specific, the boot is 97-litres (18%) larger than the outgoing model, expanding to 625-litres in capacity - larger than most D-segment tourers in the next estate class up.
-The boot lip is also substantially lower - the lower lift-over height makes it easier to load heavier items into the boot.
+Out back, there's a 625-litres boot - that's larger than most D-segment tourers in the next estate class up.
+The cargo area is also very accessible - the low lift-over height makes it easier to load heavier items into the boot.